 Professional monitoring is when your property is monitored 24 hours a day, 7 days a week, all year round.
-If there is an intruder, monitoring offers guard dispatch as well as police dispatch depending on which monitoring plan you choose.
-Simplisafe offers monitoring through our third party security company, who are the leading security provider in Europe.
+On SimpliSafe's Pro Premium plan, it works like this: If there is an intruder, the monitoring centre can request police dispatch upon a visually verified incident.
+If an incident cannot be visually verified, a guard from the professional monitoring centre will be dispatched so they can investigate the alarm event further.
+SimpliSafe offers monitoring through our third party security company, who are the leading security provider in Europe.

 Without monitoring, your system will act as a traditional, standalone alarm system.
 You will be notified by the siren sounding on your Base Station.

-80% of calls are completed within 90 seconds.
-If you fail to answer the phone, the alarm receiving centre will leave a voicemail and call your keyholders.
+80% of calls will start to be processed within 90 seconds after the 30 second cancellation threshold.
+If you fail to answer the phone, our professional monitoring centre will leave a voicemail and call your key-holders.

-On Pro Premium, they will also be able to dial into your SimpliCam(s) (you can give the alarm receiving centre approval to do this via the app).
-If they cannot establish visual verification from the cameras within 60 seconds.
-They will dispatch a guard to the address.
+On Pro Premium, they will view 30 seconds of footage from the time of the alarm trigger (you can give the professional monitoring receiving centre approval to do this via the app).
+If they cannot establish visual verification from the camera(s), they will dispatch a guard to the address.

-If they establish visual verification of a break in taking place through the SimpliCam(s) they will request police dispatch.
+If they establish visual verification of a break in taking place through the Indoor Camera(s) they will request police dispatch.